fatihsomer/Cloud-Tech-Bootcamp/2-AWS_Services/Day_9/Wordpress.md

 <br>

-Open IP address in web browser
+Open IP address in the web browser

 35.159.x.x